ameramayreh/conversational-app-engine/README.md

 ```

 - getChatNameFromMessage:
-Returns the title of the chat, this can be derived from OpenAI chat API's responseMessage, especially if you instruct to include it in the response in the default messages.
+Returns the title of the chat, this can be derived from OpenAI chat API's responseMessage, especially if you instruct to include it in the response in the instruction messages.
 If no title can be derived from the message you can return a constant value.
 Or return null to keep the previous chat title.

 ```js
 getChatNameFromMessage(responseMessage) {